-The Synapse soaks up the imperfections of the surface beneath you perfectly with its stiff front and more relaxed rear end.
-It ensures great and pain-free rough rides.
-With its 18 lbs of weight, it is able to compete with some much more expensive carbon bikes out there.
+The Synapse soaks up the imperfections of the terrain beneath you perfectly with its stiff front and more relaxed rear end.
+It ensures great and pain-free rough rides thanks to its 30 mm tires.
+With its weight of 20 lbs, it is able to compete with some much more expensive carbon bikes out there.

 The full-carbon frame, fork, and the Shimano 105 groupset is what makes this bike worth the investment.
 However, that is not all as it has much more to offer.
 Stay with us to learn what it is and why you should give it a go.

 - Frame: BallisTec Carbon, Di2 ready, SAVE, BB30a, flat mount, 12mm thru-axle, internal cable routing, removable fender bridge

 - Fork: BallisTec Carbon, SAVE, integrated crown race, 12x100mm thru-axle, internal routing, 1-1/8 – 1-3/8 in. tapered steerer, 45mm rake